LucodeProjects/TextRetrevalProjectPrototype/README.md

 # Commands to Run the Project

+To run our project for the undergraduate version please click: ``WatsonEngine``

+To run our project for the graduate version please click: ``ImprovedWatsonEngine``

+To access the LLM based re-evaluation of the Engine's responses (graduate version) please open the following notebook: ``LLMEvaluation.ipynb``

 Watson Engine:
 The simplest is to load the project in IntelliJ IDEA and run the WatsonEngine.java file.

 Alternatively:
 java -classpath {all the libraries needed} org.WatsonEngine, or you can also access the README.md file and use the Run option from there.

 LLM Evaluation: